 From the matters communicated with those charged with governance, I determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 I describe these matters in my auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, I determine that a matter should not be communicated in my report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-The engagement partner responsible for the audit resulting in this independent auditor's report is Chaovana Viwatpanachati.
+I am responsible for the audit resulting in this independent auditor's report.

+(Porntip Amornchailertpattana)

-(Chaovana Viwatpanachati) Certified Public Accountant (Thailand) No. 4712
+Certified Public Accountant (Thailand) No. 9589

 OFFICE OF PITISEVI CO., LTD. 8/4, Floor 1st, 3rd, Soi Viphavadee Rangsit 44, Chatuchak, Bangkok